 Yes.
 We very much encourage applications from artists who are not London-based, and have additional budget to support their travel.

 If your question is not answered within this FAQ section, Parker Harris will be available to respond to any additional questions that you may have throughout the application process.
-However, they are a small team, so if you only request assistance in the last few days before the deadline then we cannot guarantee to get back to you before the deadline due to the high volume of applications that we typically receive in this period.
+However, if you request assistance in the last few days before the deadline, be aware that the volume of applications that we typically receive in this period is very high.
 We therefore recommend you submit your application well in advance of the deadline in case any questions arise when you complete the form.
 For questions about your application please contact: firstname.lastname@example.org/020 3653 0896.

 We troubleshoot the website thoroughly; nevertheless, from time to time people do report technical difficulties when submitting via the website.
 99% of these occur within the last hour before we close the applications portal as a result of the high volume of applicants trying to submit at that time.
 Therefore we strongly advise that you try to submit your application well in advance of the deadline.

 We recommend drafting your application offline so that you can paste your answers into the online form when you are ready.
 Please be aware Word and website word count tools may differ slightly.

 If you do experience a technical issue with the website, please report it to us ASAP: email@example.com/020 3653 0896.